 So good.

-The idea of wearing Superman’s pajamas is quite a drill, though.
-I would, anytime, use any excuse to wear pjs, hence I have been infusing pjs vibes within my style for as long as I can remember.
-Fit clothes to me, however, embody what Halloween costumes stand for.
+The idea of wearing Superman’s pajamas is quite a drill.
+I would, anytime, use any excuse to wear pjs, hence I’ve been infusing pajamas vibes within my style for as long as I can remember myself.
+Tight clothes, to me, embody what Halloween costumes stand for.

 Costumes!

-So, it only made sense for me to wear JLo’s bodysuit.
+Therefore, it only made sense for me to wear JLo’s bodysuit.
 Wait, wait.
 Wait up!
-I bought myself – when picking up pumpkins with my 4 and 5 years old nieces – a black velvet cape just in case I needed a costume.
-Batman had already been on my mind since I, randomly, ran into some fun Batman glasses a while ago.
+I’d got myself – when picking up pumpkins with my 4 and 5 year old nieces – a black velvet cape just in case.
+Batman had, apparently, been on my mind ever since I’d run into some fun Batman glasses, a while ago.

+So, Halloween was in the air.
 I went to a costume shop.
-A true male Batman costume would have, definitely, made me feel like kid Seinfeld did in Superman.
+A Batman costume would’ve, definitely, made me feel like kid Seinfeld in Superman.
 Was that my chance to wear Batman’s pajamas?
 Oh, maaan!
-Speaking of men, I didn’t, necessarily, intend on a superhero male Halloween costume, but those hip glasses have been screaming with joy, from inside the wardrobe, for quite some time.
-I’ve been wearing a real Batgirl mask.
-A Batgirl mask, yet not a Batgirl costume.
-Girl!
-This is where JLo came in, did the trick with her bodysuit and made me forget about the cape.
-Oh, girl!
+Speaking of men, I didn’t, necessarily, intend on a superhero male Halloween costume – gender didn’t really cross my mind, gender usually doesn’t cross my mind until it does, duh – but the hip glasses had been screaming with joy, from inside the wardrobe.
+A real Batwoman mask, yes!
+A Batwoman mask, yet not a Batwoman costume.
+Oh, giiirl!
+This is where JLo came in.
+The bodysuit that had her name on it made me forget about the cape and want to shake that booty.

-Who would have thought there is a JLo costume for rent?
-For any kind of character to get into the rental costume shop is not a small thing to achieve, I think.
-Anyway, I had to follow my Batman costume construction.
-Black leggings were too JLo-wy and Christopher Nolan’s Batman has too much mysterious elegance going on around him at all times for me to be butt naked as Batwoman or something.
+A JLo costume for rent?
+A character or a real person getting into the rental costume shop is not a small thing, I think.
+Anyway, I had to follow my inside Batman costume construction.
+Black leggings were too JLo-wy and Christopher Nolan’s Batman has too much mysterious elegance to him for me to go butt naked as Batwoman or something.

-So I wore my black flars underneath.
+I wore my black flares underneath.
 Flares always have some kind of… Something going on.
 A little mysterious party on their own.
-Each foot with its own party.
+Each foot with their own party.

-Halloween is about partying more than it is about scaring or eating candy, right?
-When have grown ups forgotten to enjoy everything just like kids do?
-Ask them next time you see them.
+Halloween is about partying more than it is about scaring someone or eating candy, right?
+When did grown ups forget to enjoy everything just like kids do?
+Ask one next time you see one.
+An adult, duh.

-A rollercoaster has just been mentioned above, these days I’m reading George Saunders’ The Braindead Megaphone, fun is always on my mind, I went to the Wild Wadi waterpark in Dubai like ten years ago, so it only made sense to leave this passage here:
+A rollercoaster has just been mentioned above.
+These days, I’m reading George Saunders’ The Braindead Megaphone, fun is always on my mind, I went to the Wild Wadi waterpark in Dubai, about ten years ago, so it only made sense to insert this passage here:

 Then the Navy Guys notice the Glowering Muttering Arabs, and it gets weirdly tense there in line.
 Luckily, it’s my turn to awkwardly blop into a tube, and off I go.